Protect Your Kidneys

 - Maintain tight control of your blood pressure below 130/80 mmHg.
 Even a mild rise in blood pressure can quickly make kidney disease worsen.
 You can do this by eating a healthy diet, eating less salt, avoiding alcohol and tobacco, and getting regular exercise.
 See Diabetes: Your Concerns: Heart Disease and Diabetes.

 - Talk to your health care provider about a blood pressure drug called an ACE inhibitor.
 These drugs can slow kidney disease in addition to lowering blood pressure.

 Use of over-the-counter pain relievers on a daily basis can damage the kidneys.
 Aspirin may be less likely to cause kidney damage than nonsteroidal anti-inflammatory drugs (NSAIDs) or products that contain acetaminophen.
 If you need to treat common aches, pains or fever, it may be best to use aspirin unless there is a reason why you shouldn't take it.
 Here are some drugs to avoid or to use only once in a while:

 - If you need to have a radiographic procedure (ie: X-ray, MRI) that requires the use of a contrast media (dye), discuss the pros and cons of using the dye with your doctor.
 Contrast media is a substance that physicians use in these procedures to help them visualize certain tissues in your body.
 It is possible that contrast media can contribute to kidney damage, especially if you already have kidney problems.

-- Studies have shown that women with diabetes have a much higher risk of urinary tract infections (UTIs) than women without diabetes.
+- Studies have shown that people with diabetes have a much higher risk of urinary tract infections (UTIs) than those without diabetes.
 If UTIs are left untreated, they can lead to kidney damage.
 If you think you have a UTI, see your physician right away to get the proper treatment.
 Some symptoms of UTIs include:

 - Painful or difficult urination